 Are National Parks and Public Lands Good Bug Out Locations?

 Let’s start with the pros and cons.
 The pros are you have maps of national parks.
 You can scout them out.
 They’re mostly untouched with plenty of travel routes and sources of water.
 The cons are you’re not original.
+Other people will think the same thing.
 It’s rugged territory, and not all lands are created equal.

 Let’s explore these further.